hannobraun/crosscut/README.md

 just started on a new one, so as far as the implementation is concerned, we're back at the start, and there's nothing much to see here.

-You can keep up with the latest developments by reading my [daily thoughts], which include regular updates.
+You can keep up with the latest developments by reading my [daily notes], which include regular updates.

 ## Usage